 “I told our students we were moving to online teaching, but I didn’t really know how we would make it work,” she says.
 “All I knew was that I had ten people to keep in employment, and if I didn’t do something, we’d all be out of a job.”

 Concerned about the well-being of her choir members – who’d all lost their livelihoods overnight – Rachel offered to do a free online vocal warm-up every day.
 A number of singers were enthusiastic about the idea, so she decided to give it a go.

-Soon singers from around the world were tuning in to her daily vocal warm-ups which focused on a different aspect of technique or vocal health every day.
+Soon singers from around the world were joined in, tuning in to her daily vocal warm-ups which focused on a different aspect of technique or vocal health every day.